-FEES AND OTHER SERVICES PROVIDED BY THE EXTERNAL AUDITORS AND REGULATORS
+FEES AND OTHER SERVICES PROVIDED BY EXTERNAL AUDITORS AND REGULATORS EXTERNAL AUDITORS

-EXTERNAL AUDITORS

-On 15 February 2023, Esterad Bank Shareholders approved the appointment of KPMG as the external auditors for the financial year ending 31st Dec 2023.
+On 30 June 2024, Esterad Bank's Shareholders approved the appointment of KPMG as the external auditors for the financial year ending 31st Dec 2024.

-The fees charged for the purpose of the audit related services amounted to USD USD 129,973.
-Fees relating to performing other non-audit related Agreed Upon Procedures and for providing Opinions on other matters amounted to USD 89,655 and USD 10,610 respectively.
+The fees charged for the purpose of the audit-related services amounted to USD 129,973.
+Fees relating to performing other non-audit related Agreed Upon Procedures amounted to USD 93,634.